Accepting PhD Students

 • Validation and implementation of outcome measures, particularly quality of life measures and psychological distress screening tools, and development of core outcome sets

-Examples of current research projects include;
+Examples of current/recent research projects include;

 • I am co-investigator on a NI Pancreatic Cancer charity funded project 'Co-Design of a Digital Serious Game to Promote Public Awareness about Pancreatic Cancer'